 Iwo Jima was a bloodbath.
 Over 20,000 Japanese troops defended it: Only about 200 of them are known to have survived.
 The Marine Corps suffered nearly 26,000 casualties, of whom nearly 7,000 were killed in action.
 On the first day of the invasion, Gunnery Sergeant John Basilone, CMH, USMC became one of the fatal casualties.

 Attacking the Japanese-held Airfield One on February 19, 1945, Basilone was killed.
-By then he’d already risked his life pushing two bogged-down Sherman tanks out of mud, by hand, and had killed numerous Japanese soldiers.
+By then he’d already risked his life pushing two bogged-down Sherman tanks out of the mud, and had killed numerous Japanese soldiers.
 According to his Navy Cross citation:

 ‘In the forefront of the assault at all times, [Basilone] pushed forward with dauntless courage and iron determination until, moving upon the edge of the airfield, he fell, instantly killed by a bursting mortar shell.’